SvenGroot/Ookii.BinarySize/README.md

 # Ookii.BinarySize

-Ookii.BinarySize is a modern library for parsing and displaying quantities of bytes using human-readable representation.
+Ookii.BinarySize is a modern library for parsing and displaying quantities of bytes, using human-readable representation.

-It provides functionality to parse numeric values that end with a byte size unit, such as "512 B", "3 MB", "10 M", or "4.5GiB", and format them for display in the same way, automatically choosing the best size prefix, or using the one you specified depending on the format string.
+It provides functionality to [parse numeric values](#parsing) that end with a multiple-byte unit, such as B, KB, MiB, and so on, and to format them for display in the same way.
+It can automatically choose the best unit, or you can choose the one you want, based on the [format string](#formatting).

 - Supports units with SI prefixes ("KB", "MB", "GB", "TB", "PB", and "EB"), and IEC prefixes ("KiB", "MiB", "GiB", "TiB", "PiB", and "EiB"), with and without the "B".
-- Interpret SI prefixes as either [powers or two or powers of ten](https://en.wikipedia.org/wiki/Byte#Multiple-byte_units).
+- Interpret SI prefixes as either [powers of two or powers of ten](https://en.wikipedia.org/wiki/Byte#Multiple-byte_units).
-- Supports values up to approximately positive and negative 8 EiB, using [`Int64`][] (`long`) to store the value.
+- Parse and store values up to approximately positive and negative 8 EiB, using [`Int64`][] (`long`) to store the value.
-- Supports .Net Standard 2.0, .Net Standard 2.1, and .Net 6.0 and up.
+- Provided as a library for [.Net Standard 2.0, .Net Standard 2.1, and .Net 6.0 and up](#requirements).
-- Supports math and binary operators, and .Net 7 generic math.
+- Implements math and binary operators, and supports .Net 7 generic math.
 - Trim-friendly.

-Besides just display formatting and parsing user input, BinarySize provides everything needed to easily use human-readable quantities of bytes in places such as configuration files, serialized XML and JSON, and [command line arguments](src/Samples/ListDirectory).
+Besides formatting for display and parsing user input, BinarySize provides everything needed to easily use human-readable quantities of bytes in places such as configuration files, serialized XML and JSON, and [command line arguments](src/Samples/ListDirectory).